Alienware launches first AMD gaming laptop in over a decade

 All three options include low blue-light technology TUV certification and both the 360Hz and the 240Hz displays are enabled for Nvidia G-Sync and Advanced Optimus technology.
 It also has a design feature called Dark Core, which darkens the interior shade of the laptop to minimize distractions and keep your head in the game.
 It has up to a AMD Ryzen 5000 H-Series Mobile Processor and Nvidia GeForce RTX 30 Series laptop graphics processing units (GPUs).

 It’s also the first 15-inch Alienware notebook offering 3200Mhz DDR4 memory.
-This memory is user-upgradeable after purchase with its two SO-DIMM slots.
+This memory is upgradeable after purchase with its two SO-DIMM slots.
 It has a smooth and high-endurance paint formula engineered for increased stain-resistance and better surface feel.

 The last time an Alienware notebook had an AMD processor and Nvidia graphics was the Aurora mALX in 2007.